-This page provides information about my research interests, my approach to research, and my current projects.
-I also share some information about my research genealogy, previous work, and future research plans.
+This page provides details about my research interests, my approach to research and my current projects.
+I also share some information about my research genealogy, previous work and future research plans.

-Art, aesthetics, and spectatorship have been researched within a range of different disciplines.
+Art, aesthetics and spectatorship have been researched within a range of different disciplines.
 My business background has motivated me to study art consumption from a marketing perspective concentrating my attention on the art consumer.
-Within the business disciplines, mainstream marketing, management, and economics examine the arts as economic commodities for individual consumption; the cultural experience is viewed as a pure market good that is exchanged within a market system comprised of art producers, distributors, and consumers with clear needs and capable of pursuing their self-interest in a rational way.
-However, my research approach takes a sociopolitical perspective; it examines art as a socio-cultural practice of communicative potential.
+Within the business disciplines, mainstream marketing, management and economics examine the arts as economic commodities for individual consumption; the cultural experience is viewed as a pure market good that is exchanged within a market system comprised of art producers, distributors and consumers with clear needs and capable of pursuing their self-interest in a rational way.
+However, my research approach takes a sociopolitical perspective; it appreciates art as a socio-cultural practice of communicative potential.
 In this sense, art and culture have a social and political role to play.

 Research Work, Current Projects, and Writings

-My current work examines the role of participatory aesthetic experiences in urban life, the relationship between grassroots participatory cultural events and spatial consumption, and the motivations, characteristics, and impact of interactive methods on classical forms of performance art.
+My current work examines the role of participatory aesthetic experiences in urban life, the relationship between consumer-led cultural events and spatial consumption, and the motivations, characteristics and impact of interactive forms of performance art.
 More specifically, in my Ph.D., I examined grassroots artistic practices in urban everyday consumption settings in Athens, Greece during the crisis period.
-My new project looks at the genealogy of the body in the context of ballet as a spectacular extraordinary experience.
-I also work on projects that investigate embodied research epistemologies.
+In this context, I also explored the role of creative social enterprises in market structures and experiences.

 This orientation and curiosity towards the art consumer was also reinforced by my academic background and practical expertise in marketing.
-Combining a consumer-centred mentality together with a great passion and belief in the power of art, I focused my efforts on exploring how we can make the arts more available and relevant to more society members.
+Combining a consumer-centred mentality together with a great passion and belief in the power of art, I focused my efforts on exploring how we can make the arts more available and relevant to a larger part of the society .
 My wish was to understand how the arts could be accessed by a wider audience and enrich more peoples’ lives.
-To delve deeper into questions and theoretical speculations around the democratisation of the arts, I continued my academic studies concentrating on cultural policy, cultural management strategies, and arts marketing practices.
+To delve deeper into questions and theoretical speculations around the democratisation of the arts, I continued my academic studies concentrating on cultural policy, cultural management strategies and arts marketing practices.
 My goal was to examine how cultural organisations could contribute to audience development for the arts and how policy could engage more communities into artistic programmes.
-Therefore, when I completed my postgraduate studies, I started working with a range of cultural institutions, non-for-profit organisations, and arts companies designing audience development strategies and implementing arts community projects.
+Therefore, when I completed my postgraduate studies, I started working with a range of cultural institutions, non-for-profit organisations and arts companies designing audience development strategies and implementing arts community projects.
 I wanted to work with people, who had limited access to the arts, understand how they perceive cultural resources, how art impacts their lives and how their participation in the aesthetic experience might benefit them.
-This is when I recognised the need of the sector for scientific knowledge, theoretical tools, and empirical research that could provide insights on how art consumers and spectators experience the arts.
-This is when I decided to start a PhD that would enable me to concentrate on conceptually driven and empirically evidenced research aiming at enriching my knowledge horizons, expanding my theoretical understanding, and obtaining primary data that could shed some light into the nuances of audience participation in the cultural domain and its relation to identity projects, societal concerns, and cultural democracy aspirations.
+This is when I recognised the need of the sector for scientific knowledge, theoretical tools and empirical research that could provide insights on how art consumers and spectators experience the arts.
+This is when I decided to start a PhD that would enable me to concentrate on conceptually driven and empirically evidenced research aiming at enriching my knowledge horizons, expanding my theoretical understanding and obtaining primary data that could shed some light into the nuances of audience participation in the cultural domain and its relation to identity projects, societal concerns and cultural democracy aspirations.